Reader Chris asked the following question in the Ask Lucky forum:

 The first choice is to use the Chase Sapphire Reserve® Card, which offers 3x points on all travel purchases (including hotels) with no foreign transaction fees.

-I value Ultimate Rewards points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on spend at Marriott and Starwood properties.
+I value Ultimate Rewards points at 1.7 cents each, so to me that’s the equivalent of a 5.1% return on spend at Marriott properties.
 That’s solid.

 For what it’s worth, that’s one of only three transferable points cards offering bonuses on hotel spend.
-The other option is the Citi Premier℠ Card, which also offers 3x points on all travel purchases, and I value those points roughly comparably.
-Then there’s the Citi Prestige Card, which offers 3x points on hotel spend.
+The other option is the Citi Premier® Card (review), which also offers 3x points on hotel purchases, and I value those points roughly comparably.

-Marriott and Starwood have quite a few credit cards issued across their American Express and Chase portfolio.
-All of these cards offer exactly the same number of bonus points for Marriott and Starwood stays.
+Marriott has quite a few credit cards issued across their American Express and Chase portfolio.

-The following credit cards offer 6x points for Marriott and Starwood hotel stays:
+The following credit cards offer 6x points for Marriott hotel stays:

 Obviously earning 6x points sounds better than earning 3x points, though not all points currencies are created equal.